bcit-ltc/infrastructure-documentation/docs/services-systems.md

 # Systems and Services

-The LTC manages its own systems and services to facilitate the research and development of educational solutions.
+The TLU manages its own systems and services to facilitate the research and development of educational solutions.
 We are careful about how we "operationalize" a system or service.
 Regardless of an application's audience or purpose, we adhere to the guidelines outlined in [Policy 3501: Acceptable Use of Information Technology](https://www.bcit.ca/files/pdf/policies/3501.pdf).

 !!! warning "Access Requirements"

     Most systems and services have some basic access requirements:

     * Install and run a BCIT VPN solution
-    * Membership in the `LTC Users` Active Directory group.
+    * Membership in the `TLU Users` Active Directory group.
 If you're not part of that group and you need access, please [submit a request to the ITS TechHelp desk](https://techhelp.bcit.ca/).

 ## GitHub

 > [https://github.com/bcit-ltc](https://github.com/bcit-ltc)

-GitHub is the LTC's code repository, CI/CD pipeline coordinator, and package registry.
+GitHub is the TLU's code repository, CI/CD pipeline coordinator, and package registry.
 It is also used as an issue tracker and comes with a built-in project management tool.

 Use GitHub to: